northern/di.js/README.md

 The `name` is a string with the "name" of the service, e.g. `'logger'`.
 The `provider` is a function that "returns" the service instance.
 The `lazy` parameter specifies whether the service is "lazy" or not, more on that later.

-A "service" instance is only ever created once (as opposed to a factory, which returns a new instances each time).
+A "service" instance is only ever created once (as opposed to a factory, which returns a new instance each time).
 Let's look at a simple service registration process:
 ````
 class Logger {
   info(message) {